jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/06/2019-06-29-steven-van-deursen-on-async-await.md

 He said those last March 2015.
 Today, we already have .NET Core.
 Like me, you might be also wondering what he has to say about using `async/await` in .NET Core.

-Here is what he has to say about that... from the same thread:
+Here is what he has to say about that... from the same comment thread:

 > `@Steven` have your thoughts on async changed in the re-writing/porting of netcore?